+Calibration 271 Clarification on the use of Fapiao

+References: CCS-102-V3.1 (E2.1.1.f)

-Calibration 271 Clarifica ation on the use of Fapiao References: CCS-102 2-V3.1 (E2.1.1.f) Situation: TCs.
-Some ABs/CE 3s consider s and CBs about the use of Fapia Fapiao a financial record and so of Fapiao as a tax receipt in mainl me not.
-Th ne Chinese government tax Interpretation: In CCS-102 E2.1.1 f, Fapiao may be considered a financial record and/or invoice for transaction certificate review.
+Situation: There is confusion among ABs and CBs about the use of Fapiao as a supporting document while issuing TCs.
+Some ABs/CBs consider Fapiao a financial record and some not.
+The Chinese government tax bureau considers the nature of Fapiao as a tax receipt in mainland China.

+Interpretation: In CCS-102 E2.1.1 f, Fapiao may be considered a financial record and/or invoice for transaction certificate review.
 The certification body shall verify the validity of each Fapiao through the Chinese government's online system.
 The goods or services shall be detailed in the Fapiao and they shall match transportation documents.

 In addition, certification bodies should consider if they need to take additional measures to confirm the authenticity of Fapiao.
 For example, if the certification body reviews the Fapiao within 30 days of issuance, the certification body should subsequently re-verify a sample of those Fapiao at the subsequent audit.
-Conformity and Iss sue Date: 2024.12.01 Status: Issued

-Calibration 272 Brand Distribution Facilities on Scope Certificates References: ASR-103-V3.1 (B3.1.7), ASR-1 104-V3.1 (B2.9.6) Situation: In ASR-103-V3.1 B3.1.7, brand distribution facilities are required to be listed on scope certificates issued on or after January 1, 2025.
+Calibration 272 Brand Distribution Facilities on Scope Certificates

+References: ASR-103-V3.1 (B3.1.7), ASR-104-V3.1 (B2.9.6)

+Situation: In ASR-103-V3.1 B3.1.7, brand distribution facilities are required to be listed on scope certificates issued on or after January 1, 2025.
 This deadline comes at the beginning of a revision of the CCS where details of what is needed for brands may change.
 There is a note about this in ASR-104-V3.1 B2.9.6.

-Interpretation: ASR-103-V3.1 B3.1.
-7 shall be read as: "For brands, distribution facilities are not required to be listed as sites or subcontractors on the scope certificate provided that they are only taking physical possession of final products."
+Interpretation: ASR-103-V3.1 B3.1.7 shall be read as: "For brands, distribution facilities are not required to be listed as sites or subcontractors on the scope certificate provided that they are only taking physical possession of final products."

 The note following ASR-104-V3.1 B2.9.6 may continue to be applied to storage facilities which are exclusively taking physical possession of final products as of January 1, 2025.

-Conformity and Iss sue Date: 2024.12.01 Status: Issued Calibration 270 Equivalency of ZDHC and G OTS Chemical
+Calibration 270 Equivalency of ZDHC and GOTS Chemical